This article is about the origin of limited edition tokens, aka 1/N NFTs.

 - Locked supply to guarantee scarcity.

-My ebook ‘The Economics of Bitcoin’ (JPJA) had already showcased this model one year earlier.
-With EverdreamSoft’s offering of crypto tokens to finance game development, the principle now got tested on a commercial scale.
+My ebook ‘The Economics of Bitcoin’ (JPJA) already showcased this model one year prior to SOG.
+With EverdreamSoft’s offering of crypto tokens to finance game development, the principle now got tested on a larger scale.

-Fast forward to 2022; curious to see who else may have issued low supply tokens, I wrote a script that went through all early assets.
-It turns out JPJA is predated only by my own JPGOLD and OLGA.
+Fast forward to 2022; curious to see who else may have issued limited edition tokens, I wrote a script that went through all early assets.
+It turns out JPJA is predated only by my own JPGOLD, which I minted to test out the system before creating the 1/1 OLGA and subsequently JPJA.

 In fact, only a handful of other individuals made similar tokens on Bitcoin and Dogecoin before SOG popularized the concept.